Anthonyjwest/reading-notes/learning-markdown.md

 ## Why do we use Markdown?

-To put it breifly, markdown is versatile, flexible, and can be preserved throughout time!
+To put it briefly, markdown is versatile, flexible, and can be preserved throughout time!
 Lets look at these key points more closely.

 ### Versatile